emodnetseabedhabitats/EMODnetSBH-Guidance/README.md

 The WMS for the main EMODnet Seabed Habitats' data products is: https://ows.emodnet-seabedhabitats.eu/emodnet_view/wms?

-This includes our main products including, but not limited to, EUSeaMap 2019, the OSPAR Threatened and Declining Habitats database and environmental variables influencing habitat types.
+This includes our main products including, but not limited to, EUSeaMap 2019, the OSPAR Threatened and Declining Habitats database, survey groundtruthing point data and our Essential Ocean Vairable composite products.

 The WMS for all individual habitat maps and models is: https://ows.emodnet-seabedhabitats.eu/emodnet_view_maplibrary/wms?